nisarg1631/DS-Assignment-1/README.md

 ## Setup

+1. Under a (preferably new) python3 virtual environment, run `pip install -r requirements.txt` to install the dependencies.

+2. Configure the `PostgreSQL` database connection by setting the `SQLALCHEMY_DATABASE_URI` in the `config.py` file.
+Both read and write access is required.

+3. Run `python app.py` to start the application.

 ## Design

 The distributed queue has been implemented as a python application with the `Flask` framework for providing HTTP APIs to interact with the queue.
 For the persistence layer we use a `PostgreSQL` database.